unrealwill/ReverseGameOfLife/README.md

           - predict the denoised state from target state and current noisy state with the model
           - we add noise by randomly flipping some bits

+The various noise schedule have not been explored yet.
+Performance statistics have not been mapped yet.

+This method is quite generic for reverse problems so can probably be use to discover some heuristics for SAT problems, or optimization problems, or calibration of ill-defined models.
+Viewed from afar it's kind of training a global optimizer for your class of problem.

+One alternative view is viewing the diffusion model as a degenerate case of RL game, where the reward is greedy (every step gets a reward corresponding to the distance to the solution).
+The temporal credit assignement is skipped to make the problem easier.
+To obtain more performance solving the inverse problem as a game with RL should be even better.

 Requirement :
 torch